annabrown2/TranscriptAnalysis_WithCLAN/STEP3.md

 # Step 3: Running the MOR Command
+*This protocol outlines how to run the MOR Command for morphosyntactical analysis.*

+#### The MOR Command
 The MOR command is essential for morphosyntactical analysis and extracting many useful language markers.
 It is recommended you read [CLAN manual:Part3](https://doi.org/10.21415/T5B97X) to fully understand how the morphosyntactical analysis works.

-#### This protocol contains
+#### This protocol contains:
 1. How to identify all the words not recognised by CLAN.
 2. Causes of unrecognised entries.
 3. Using CHstring to fix multiple errors.